 Janet Fielding is very good as Tegan in this adventure.
-I found Tegan entertaining with her quick remarks whilst interacting with the Doctor, Nyssa and everybody else.
+I found Tegan entertaining with her quick remarks whilst interacting with the Doctor, Nyssa and everyone else.
 She’s not completely happy with being in Cicero’s villa in Cumae as she’s dismayed with seeing slaves serving the higher ups in this.

 Samuel Barnett is the big guest star of this audio adventure, playing Cicero from the Big Finish audio series.
 As I said, I like how the story balances Cicero’s character with being a learned man to someone out of his depth.
 It was intriguing to hear how Cicero happens to be a man of many talents in his time.

 I like how Cicero uses words to dissuade the seemingly villainous Tartarus from taking the slave Marc away from him to be a part of a new hive of hers.
-Surprisingly Cicero agrees to let Marc go and have his freedom by the story’s end.
+Surprisingly, Cicero agrees to let Marc go and have his freedom by the story’s end.
 Cicero does get knocked on the head and goes into ‘Wizard of Oz’ mode. 😀

 And now let’s talk about Marc, who becomes the Fifth Doctor’s new companion here.
 George Watkins stars as Marc.
 George Watkins happens to be Peter Davison’s nephew.
 Funny that!
-First we had Peter’s daughter Georgia Moffett in ‘Doctor Who’; then Peter’s wife Elizabeth Morton and now we have Peter’s nephew.
+First we had Peter’s daughter Georgia Moffett in ‘Doctor Who’; then Peter’s wife Elizabeth Morton, and now we have Peter’s nephew.

 First of all, I like Marc’s introduction as a companion in ‘Doctor Who’.
 I wasn’t sure whether I would get into his character, but he comes across as a likeable person.
-I like how friendly he is and even has moments to stand up to his master Cicero when having this strange adventure in a very strange world.
+I like how friendly he is and even has his moments to stand up to his master Cicero when having this strange adventure in a very strange world.

-The fist time there had been a ‘Doctor Who’ companion from ancient times was Katarina who shortly got killed in ‘The Daleks’ Master Plan’.
+The first time there had been a ‘Doctor Who’ companion from ancient times was Katarina who shortly got killed in ‘The Daleks’ Master Plan’.
 I like how Big Finish have taken this similar approach to a companion with Marc but by making him very resourceful and able to cope in very weird situations.

 The story’s cast also features Laura Riseborough as Terentia from the ‘Cicero’ Big Finish audio series.
 There’s also Joe Shire as Septus, who sadly gets killed in the story.
-There’s also Tracy-Ann Oberman (well known as Yvonne Hartman in ‘Doctor Who’ and ‘Torchwood’) as the pretty mysterious Tartarus.
+There’s also Tracy-Ann Oberman (well-known as Yvonne Hartman in ‘Doctor Who’ and ‘Torchwood’) as the pretty mysterious Tartarus.

 There’s a very strange ending to ‘Tartarus’.
-Although Marc joins the Doctor, Nyssa and Tegan as a new TARDIS companion at the end, there’s another scene where Cicero finishes his letter to Atticus and receives a visit from the Doctor.
+Although Marc joins the Doctor, Nyssa and Tegan as a new TARDIS companion by the end, there’s another scene where Cicero finishes his letter to Atticus and receives a visit from the Doctor.
 The Doctor visits Cicero to tell him some really ‘sad’ news about Marc.

 Um…what?!
 Okay, I know Marc isn’t going to last as a travelling companion with the Fifth Doctor, Nyssa and Tegan in the Big Finish audios, but couldn’t they have saved that scene for a future story where Marc exits or something?
 It spoils the surprise, making me wonder how bad Marc’s fate will become.

-The Fifth Doctor also seems to do this thing where he visits people who knew his companions well to tell some sad news about what happened to them.
+The Fifth Doctor also seems to be doing this thing where he visits people who knew his companions well to tell some sad news about what happened to them.
 This later happened in ‘The Entropy Plague’ where the Doctor told sad news about Nyssa to Adric Traken.
 Same with Billy…oops, shouldn’t have said that! 😀

 Overall, ‘Tartarus’ has been an engrossing audio adventure featuring the Fifth Doctor, Nyssa and Tegan meeting Cicero as well as meeting Marc who becomes a new companion.
 I enjoyed the layers of character drama featured throughout this adventure.
 It also has layers of tension to make it pacier. 🙂